getredash/website/src/pages/kb/open-source/admin-guide/maintenance.md

 1. Open the supervisord configuration file: `/opt/redash/supervisord/supervisord.conf`
 2. Edit the `[program:redash_celery]` section and add to the _command_ value, the param “-c” with the number of concurrent workers you need.
 3. Restart supervisord to apply new configuration: `sudo /etc/init.d/redash_supervisord restart`.

+You can change number of workers, when using docker by changing `WORKERS_COUNT` for the scheduler services in `docker-compose.yml` located at `/opt/redash/`.

 ## DB